מהלוח: UNIQUE PRICE 5,700 Yamaha Motif XF7 76 key with 1 GB Flash Memory

 למכירה

-UNIQUE PRICE 5,700 Yamaha Motif XF7 76 key with new Yamaha 1 GB Flash Memory Expansion Module (FL1024M), and great voice and style libraries.
+UNIQUE PRICE 5,700 Yamaha Motif XF7 76 key with 1 GB Flash Memory Expansion Module (FL1024M), and great voice and style libraries.

 Yamaha MOTIF XF7 76-Key Arranger, Workstation Music Production Synthesizer